-The New Orleans Saints play the Tampa Bay Buccaneers meet this Sunday.
+The New Orleans Saints renew their rivalry with the Tampa Bay Buccaneers this Sunday.
 These two NFL franchises experienced years of futility, but have had their greatest success since being placed in the NFC South in 2002.
 They have had some great contests over the years and in this series, that may not always be reflected in the final score.
 Here are the five greatest, a blowout, a playoff appearance, and three that went down to the wire.

 5. Tampa Bay Buccaneers 48, New Orleans Saints 40